The SEO best practices to rank higher than your competitors

 <img src="dog.png" alt="Dog running on a grass field with a green ball in his mouth.">

-Alt-text is not the only way to improve SEO with images.
+By the way, alt-text is not the only way to improve SEO with images.

 A URL is like a map for a computer to locate a page.
 You want your URL to be a bit like the title, a logical description of the page.
 Format all your URLs in a consistent way.
 Keep it short and do not add unnecessary information.